 Description: Supervised field work related to the areas of orientation, screening, goal setting and evaluation, and the beginning techniques of alcohol and drug counseling at specific agencies.
-Students will complete a minimum of 10 hours of work per week in their respective agencies.
-54 hours lecture.
+Students will complete weekly supervised hours of field work totaling a minimum of 45 hours in their respective agencies.
+45 hours lecture and 45 hours lab.
 (Letter grade or Pass/No Pass option)